 Establishing a Routine

-Creating a predictable schedule is crucial for successful potty training.
-Begin by taking your puppy out first thing in the morning, after meals, after playtime, and before bedtime.
-This consistency helps your puppy learn when and where it is appropriate to relieve themselves.
+Creating a consistent schedule for your puppy is essential for successful potty training.
+Puppies thrive on routine, which helps them understand when and where they are expected to eliminate.
+Start by taking your puppy out first thing in the morning, after meals, and before bedtime.
+This regularity minimizes accidents inside the house and reinforces their understanding of appropriate bathroom times.

 Positive Reinforcement Techniques